Six Flags Great America: 2000–2024: Legacy Six Flags era

-2020s: COVID-19 and major park investments
+2020–2021: COVID-19 pandemic and reopening

 Holiday in the Park Lights debuted in 2020 as a modified version of the original event before it was removed altogether after the 2021 season.

 Due to the COVID-19 pandemic, the park did not open in 2020.
 While Hurricane Harbor reopened in July 2020, the Lake County Health Department deemed a reopening of the amusement park as "unlikely" because of the ongoing pandemic.
 In November, a modified version of its holiday event debuted, named Holiday in the Park Lights.
 It would run similar to the regular event, but without any rides operating.

 In the following year, it was announced the adjacent water park would become a separately gated water park and would be renamed Hurricane Harbor Chicago on March 22, 2021.
 It was also announced that the amusement park would reopen in late-April 2021, and the water park by the end of May, with restrictions to follow the state's guidelines relating to the COVID-19 pandemic.

-In early 2022, John Krajnak was named the new park president of Six Flags Great America, following the death of president Hank Salemi in January.
+In early 2022, director of marketing John Krajnak was named the new park president of Six Flags Great America, following the death of president Hank Salemi in January.
 Two months later, DC Universe, a DC Comics themed area, was announced on March 24, 2022, featuring new building paint, wider paths, and re-themed rides.
 Three rides would be re-themed: Vertical Velocity became The Flash: Vertical Velocity, with a new red color scheme; Whirligig became DC Super-Villains Swing, featuring DC villain visuals; and Yankee Clipper was re-themed to Aquaman Splashdown, featuring new ride boats.
 While the area was supposed to open on April 15, 2022, the area opened in May 2022 due to supply chain issues.
 The park also removed Holiday in the Park from its event slate in 2022, shortening its operating season to November.